Liu Jifu

-Liu Jifu (born July 1949) is a retired Chinese politician who spent his entire career in his home-province Jiangxi.
-He was investigated by China's top anti-graft agency in October 2021, the 11th year of his retirement.
+Liu Jifu (born July 1949) is a Chinese retired politician, who spent his entire career in his home-province Jiangxi.
+He was investigated by China's top anti-corruption agency in October 2021, the 11th year of his retirement.
 Previously he served as director of Jiangxi Provincial Land and Resources Department, and before that, as party secretary, the top political position in three cities, Jiujiang, Ji'an, and Jiujiang.
 He was a delegate to the 11th National People's Congress.

 Biography

 Liu was born in Ji'an County, Jiangxi, in July 1949.
 In February 1968, he enlisted in the People's Liberation Army, serving until September 1978.
 He joined the Chinese Communist Party in December 1969.

 Beginning in September 1978, he served in several posts in Ji'an Intermediate People's Court, including deputy director of office and deputy president.
 He served as deputy party secretary and mayor of Jinggangshan, a county-level city under the jurisdiction of Ji'an, in September 1987, and two years later promoted to the party secretary position.
 It would be his first job as "first-in-charge" of a city.
 He was promoted to party secretary of Ji'an in August 1991 and was admitted to member of the standing committee of the CPC Ji'an Municipal Committee, the city's top authority.

 In May 1995, he was transferred to the neighboring Yichun city and appointed deputy secretary.

 In February 1998, he became deputy party secretary and mayor of Jiujiang, rising to party secretary in December 2001, and concurrently serving as chairman of Jiujiang People's Congress.

 In June 2005, he was appointed party branch secretary of Jiangxi Provincial Land and Resources Department, concurrently holding the director position since March 2006.
 He retired in January 2010.